wandb/docs/docs/support/upload_csv_report.md

 tags:
    - reports
 ---

-If you currently want to upload a CSV to a report you can do it via the `wandb.Table` format.
-Loading the CSV in your Python script and logging it as a `wandb.Table` object will allow you to render the data as a table in a report.
+To upload a CSV to a report, use the `wandb.Table` format.
+Load the CSV in your Python script and log it as a `wandb.Table` object.
+This action renders the data as a table in the report.